Uniform tiling: Uniform tilings of the hyperbolic plane

-There are infinitely many uniform tilings of convex regular polygons on the hyperbolic plane, each based on a different reflective symmetry group (p q r).
+There are infinitely many uniform tilings by convex regular polygons on the hyperbolic plane, each based on a different reflective symmetry group (p q r).

 A sampling is shown here with a Poincaré disk projection.

 The Coxeter-Dynkin diagram is given in a linear form, although it is actually a triangle, with the trailing segment r connecting to the first node.

-Further symmetry groups exist in the hyperbolic plane with quadrilateral fundamental domains starting with (2 2 2 3), etc., that can generate new forms.
-As well there's fundamental domains that place vertices at infinity, such as (∞ 2 3), etc.
+Further symmetry groups exist in the hyperbolic plane with quadrilateral fundamental domains — starting with (2 2 2 3), etc. — that can generate new forms.
+As well, there are fundamental domains that place vertices at infinity, such as (∞ 2 3), etc.